wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - Order terms by logical learning progression, not alphabetically

 ## Quality Standards
-- Engaging and age-appropriate for 13-18 year olds
+- Engaging and age-appropriate for 13-18 year olds with conversational, relatable tone
 - Clear progression from simple to complex concepts
-- Practical examples students can relate to
+- Practical examples students can relate to (apps they use, problems they've solved)
-- Professional development context and real-world applications
+- Real-world applications framed as exciting opportunities and skill-building rather than abstract career preparation
+- "Why This Matters" sections should inspire and empower, using metaphors and language that resonates with teenagers